London's Poverty Profile is divided into five themes:

 Countries of birth for non-UK born population

 Of Londoners not born in the UK, more were born in India than any other country.
-300,000 Londoners were born in India and around 140,000 each were born in Bangladesh, Poland and Romania.
+349,000 Londoners were born in India and the second most common non-UK born country is Nigeria with a population of 135,000.

-The foreign-born population in London from most countries has increased since 2008.
-For example, there were nearly 100,000 more people born in India living in London in 2018 than there were in 2008.
-The population of those born in Romania more than quadrupled over the decade and the number of people who were born in Italy has trebled.
-There are 18,000 fewer Kenyan-born Londoners in 2018 compared to 2008 and the population of Zimbabwean-born Londoners has fallen by 40%.
+The foreign-born population in London from most countries has increased since 2010.
+For example, there were around 77,000 more people born in India living in London in 2020 than there were in 2010.
+The population of those born in Romania and Italy more than doubled over the decade.

 To get to this point, infant mortality rates have fallen significantly in both London and England over the last two decades.
 In 2001-2003 the rate was slightly higher in London than in England overall, with an average of 5.7 deaths per 1,000 live births, while in England this figure was 5.4.
 In 2009-2011 the infant mortality rates were on average similar (4.4) in both London and England.